JCB (heavy equipment manufacturer): JCB Dieselmax

 In April 2006, JCB announced that they were developing a diesel-powered land speed record vehicle known as the 'JCB Dieselmax'.
 The car is powered by two modified JCB 444 diesel power plants using a two-stage turbocharger to generate 750 bhp, one engine driving the front wheels and the other the rear wheels.

-On 22 August 2006 the Dieselmax, driven by Andy Green, broke the diesel engine land speed record, attaining a speed of 328.767 mph.
+On 22 August 2006, the Dieselmax, driven by Andy Green, broke the diesel engine land speed record, attaining a speed of 328.767 mph.
 The following day, the record was again broken, this time with a speed of 350.092 mph.

+JCB Hydromax

+JCB announced plans to try to break the land speed record again in May 2026, using a car powered by hydrogen.
+JCB has been developing hydrogen engines to reduce emissions.
+Called the Hydromax, the car has two four-cylinder engines, totalling 800 hp.
+In order to reduce the car's height, to improve acceleration, the engines are slanted and the car is more aerodynamic and lighter than the Dieselmax.
+Andy Green would drive the car when the company attempted to set the record for the fastest hydrogen powered car.

+On 11 August 2026, Green drove the car on the Bonneville Salt Flats, successfully setting a new land speed record for hydrogen vehicles of 653.9 kph.